-We have audited the accompanying consolidated balance sheets of Sonic Foundry, Inc. and Subsidiaries (the "Company") as of September 30, 2020 and 2019, and the related statements of operations, comprehensive loss, stockholders' equity (deficit), and cash flows for the years ended September 30, 2020 and 2019, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material aspects, the financial position of the Company at September 30, 2020 and 2019 and the results of its operations and its cash flows for the years ended September 30, 2020 and 2019 and the results of its operations and its cash flows for the years ended September 30, 2020 and 2019 and the results of its operations and its cash flows for the years ended September 30, 2020 and 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Sonic Foundry, Inc. and Subsidiaries (the "Company") as of September 30, 2021 and 2020, and the related statements of operations, comprehensive income (loss), stockholders' equity (deficit), and cash flows for the years ended September 30, 2021 and 2020, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material aspects, the financial position of the Company at September 30, 2021 and 2020 and the results of its operations and its cash flows for the years ended September 30, 2021 and 2020, in conformity with accounting principles generally accepted in the United States of America.